how to get to 15% body fat

 perform strength training 3-4 times per week

 Follow a well-designed strength training program appropriate for your current experience level, with the appropriate volume, intensity, and frequency.
-Good exercise selection is also important if you want to achieve the best results.
+Good exercise selection is also important to achieve the best results.
 If you are not sure what this looks like ask someone with experience or seek help from a competent fitness professional.
 You can also grab our free fit guide for recommendations on setting up an effective strength training program.

 focus on progression over time

 Your training in the gym should be focused on progression over time.
-Performing more reps or adding weight to an exercise will help you retain muscle mass or even build muscle in certain situations.
-Your training should be similar to when you are in a muscle-gaining phase.
+Performing more reps or adding weight to an exercise will help you retain muscle or even build muscle in certain situations.
+Your training should be similar to when you are in a gaining phase.
 There is no such thing as a ‘fat burning’ workout, you are in the gym to get stronger and build muscle.
 Fat loss is driven by a calorie deficit.

 Focus on high quality sets

 Focus on high quality sets in the gym over quantity.
-Our sets need to be performed at a high enough intensity with the correct proximity to muscular failure to build or maintain muscle, we recommend a 1-2 RIR for most exercises.
-We can only perform a limited amount of these high-quality working sets in our training sessions and throughout the week.

-Performing more sets than we need to will not produce any extra benefits and will likely be detrimental to our progress.
-Performing more sets to burn more calories is also a waste of our time and is not a good idea, this is especially true in a calorie deficit when our reduced energy intake from food limits our energy and ability to recover.
+Sets should be performed at a high level of intensity at a close proximity to muscular failure to build or maintain muscle.
+We recommend a 0-2 RIR for most exercises.
+You can only perform a limited number of these high-quality working sets in your training sessions and throughout the week.
+Performing more sets than you need to will not produce any extra benefits and will likely be detrimental to your progress.
 This is sometimes referred to as junk volume and is something we should look to avoid.

+Performing more sets to burn more calories is also a waste of time and is not a good idea, this is especially true in a calorie deficit when the reduced energy intake from food limits our energy and ability to recover.
+There is no such thing as a ‘fat burning’ workout, you are in the gym to get stronger and build muscle.
+Fat loss is driven by a calorie deficit.

 cardio to get to 15% body fat